 What is scheduling?

-Maintenance scheduling involves organisation and coordination.
+Maintenance scheduling involves organization and coordination.
 You take a job plan, read it, identify the resources needed to do the job, ask the Planner any questions you have about the work, ask the plant owner any questions about the location of the work, then bring all the resources together at the time the job is to be done.

 The resources for a job include needed information, people, parts, materials and equipment.
 You would even go as far as getting fire extinguishers, safety signage, safety showers, danger tape, etc. to the job site.